 (4) Benefits of yoga to posture and spine

-As our lifestyles has on the whole become more sedentary, and work and leisure time is often largely spent stooped over a computer, slowly but surely our postures are getting worse, which not only has an effect on our joints and spine but also our digestion and other internal processes.
+As our lifestyles have on the whole become more sedentary and work and leisure time is often largely spent stooped over a computer, slowly but surely our postures are getting worse.
+This not only has an effect on our joints and spine but also our digestion and other internal processes.

 Yoga practice encourages awareness of alignment, which improves posture both during the yoga sequence, and can be continued in everyday life.
 Yoga asanas help keep the spine discs supple too, preventing them squeezing on nerve cells and causing pain.

 Practicing yoga gets the blood flowing, which has many benefits to the body and mind.
 First of all, circulation in general can be improved.
 That in turn means more oxygen moves around the body and enters the cells.
 There is also a boost in haemoglobin levels and red blood cells that supply the tissues with oxygen.
 Thinning of the blood also reduces the risk of blood clotting, having a direct effect on reducing the risk of heart attacks or strokes.

 As if that wasn’t enough health benefits of yoga right there!
 More specifically inverted poses, like headstands and shoulder stands, allows blood from the legs to flow back towards the heart, to be oxygenated and re-circulated.
 Poses involving twisting are believed to squeeze blood from internal organs during the pose, and oxygenated blood re-enters on release of the twist.

 If you practice yoga you may have noticed being less prone to picking up flus and the like.
 This is because yoga directly helps immune system functionality by draining the lymphatic system.
 Stretching muscles and moving between poses generally contributes to draining lymph, which not only helps fight everyday infections but can also destroy cancerous cells.